-Not only that you can get your hands on the money you need even on Sundays, but you actually have plenty of options both in lenders and types of loans.
+Not only that you can get your hands on the money, you need even on Sundays, but you have plenty of options both in lenders and types of loans.

 Now that you know what exactly makes a lender genuine, you’re one step away from getting the money you need without jumping through too many hoops.

-There are only 3 aspects you should be concerned with presented in this article, but they’re all packed with info and encompass everything a borrower should be aware of when looking for lenders.
+There are only three aspects you should be concerned with presented in this article, but they’re all packed with info and encompass everything a borrower should be aware of when looking for lenders.